smalot/pdfparser/doc/Usage.md

 Exception: Secured pdf file are currently not supported.
 ```

-Some PDFs are marked as encrypted but remain readable without an explicit password.
+Some PDFs are flagged as encrypted but remain readable without an explicit user password.
-These files can often still be parsed.

 See `setIgnoreEncryption` option in [CustomConfig.md](CustomConfig.md)
 for how to override the check in specific cases.